jbiason/blog/content/thoughts/the-types-of-oop.md

 But, in real life, things are not quite like that.

-Ok ok, there are examples in real life that are basically that, but I don't think we *start* with that, we *use* that.
+Ok ok, there are way more examples of things written in real life OO beyond the ones I talk here, but in my experinece they are not that common.
+Of course, your mileage may vary.

-So, what do I mean by "Types of OOP"?
+So, what do I mean by "Types of OOP" in "the real world"?

 ## The Grouping